ntnhut/LeetSolve/docs/source/Mathematics/565_Array_Nesting.md

 3
 ```

-This solution efficiently identifies and calculates the length of array nesting sequences within the given array `nums`.
+This solution identifies and calculates the length of array nesting sequences within the given array `nums`.
 It uses a boolean array `visited` to avoid revisiting elements.

 ### Complexity